OFF

 For the Dhaulagiri Circuit trek, you will stay in teahouses mostly, but not for the entire trek.
 You will stay in tented camps once you reach the Italian Base Camp and until the Hidden Valley.
 The teahouses come up with basic facilities, with minimal services.

-The rooms are well-maintained, the beds are of good quality, including warm blankets, comfortable mattresses, pillows, etc. The majority of the rooms are available on a shared basis.
+The rooms are well-maintained, and the beds are of good quality, including warm blankets, comfortable mattresses, pillows, etc. The majority of the rooms are available on a shared basis.
 The toilets are also traditional (Asian squat style).

 Our team is also experienced in setting up camp.
 We provide high-quality tents that will handle any kind of weather.
 Altogether, two trekkers can sleep comfortably in a single tent (the space is quite big).
 We also offer a sleeping mat, a toilet tent, and a dining tent.
 These are all parts of a regular camp.